-Originally, Dachshunds were bred to hunt badgers.
-In fact, the German word for badger is “dach.”
-However, they weren’t solely used for hunting badger, but also fox and rabbit.
-They even helped in locating wounded deer.
-And in packs, they could hunt animals as big as wild boar!
+Dachshunds were originally bred to hunt badgers by climbing into their burrows and dragging them out.
+However, they later evolved into more versatile hunting dogs that hunted fox and rabbit.
+In fact, Dachshunds even helped in locating wounded deer.
+And in packs, Dachshunds could help track and hunt game as large as wild boar!

-There is some variety in opinions on when Dachshunds started being bred for badger hunting, however.
+There is some variety in opinions on when Dachshunds started being bred for badger hunting.
+Plus, the evolution of the Dachshunds and their roles drastically changed throughout history.
 Let’s take a deeper look at the Dachshund and why they were bred.

 RECOMMENDED: 31 Beautiful Dogs of Germany